cloudbiskuit/notefort/README.md

 To deploy the application Kubernetes manifest files and access the application, run the GitHub Actions workflow `Application - Deploy`.

 To access NOTEFORT application, click on the `URL` provided in the terminal output after the Workflow completes.

+**Note**: For advanced engineers, Refactor the Kubernetes manifests into Helm charts to make the application ready for multiple environments (e.g., development and production).
+Additionaly, Use Helm commands instead of applying manifests directly with kubectl.

 ### Decommission Application
 To decommission the application form the Kubernetes cluster, run the GitHub Actions workflow `Application - Decommission`.